Specialties

 Through her work in individual and family counseling, as well as college counseling, Dr. Spiegelhoff has 15 years of experience working with teens and young adults.
 Some of her doctoral research specifically looked factors that contribute to young adult mental health and wellness, including identity development.

-Dr. Spiegelhoff often works with teens and young adults from West Genesee School District, Marcellus School District, Skaneateles School District, Baldwinsville School District, Auburn School District, as well as local and state universities include Onondaga Community College, Syracuse University, Le Moyne College, SUNY Oswego, University at Buffalo, SUNY Brockport, and Russel Sage College.
+Dr. Spiegelhoff often works with teens from West Genesee School District, Marcellus School District, Skaneateles School District, Baldwinsville School District, Auburn School District.
+The practice also serves college students from colleges and universities, including Onondaga Community College, Syracuse University, Le Moyne College, SUNY Oswego, University at Buffalo, SUNY Brockport, SUNY Geneseo, and Russel Sage College.

 While completing her master’s degree in counseling, Dr. Spiegelhoff received additional training Structural Family Therapy.
-Through marriage counseling and family counseling, clients improve relationships, develop better communication, and create healthy boundaries.
+Through couples/marriage/family counseling, clients improve relationships, develop better communication, and create healthy boundaries.
 A sub-specialty of Dr. Spiegelhoff’s is working with parents with mental illness.
-This work is outlines in a co-authored article in the peer-review journal, The Family Journal.
+Her work in this area is outlined in a co-authored article in the peer-reviewed journal, The Family Journal.